Ankur071/Spring-Security/README.md

 # Spring Security Learning Repo

-This repository contains my personal learning journey of **Spring Security**, based on the Telusko YouTube series.
-It includes code examples, config files, and notes from each topic I’ve covered.
+This repository contains my personal learning journey of **Spring Security**.
+It includes code, config files, and notes from each topic I’ve covered.

 ---